cerchiariluiza/learn-terraform-github-actions/README.md

 # Automate Terraform with GitHub Actions

-This refpo is a companion repo to the [Automate Terraform with GitHub Actions](https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation).
+This r efpo is a companion repo to the [Automate Terraform with GitHub Actions](https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation).